lietu/pydashery/README.md

 the `TYPE` attribute of the `Widget` class, the rest are passed to widgets as settings.

+1. Set up pre-requisites for the backend, in the `backend/` -directory
+execute: `pip install -r requirements.txt`

 1. Run the backend, in the `backend/` -directory execute: `python -m pydashery`

 1. Point your favorite (modern) browser to the PyDashery server, e.g. if